 At MVC Eye Care, we serve Merrimack, Milford, Manchester, Windham and the surrounding areas.
-We encourage patients with nearsightedness, farsightedness, or astigmatism living in or around our four convenient clinics to schedule an appointment for a LASIK Manchester evaluation to find out if LASIK surgery could help you see clearly without the use of corrective lenses.
+We encourage patients with nearsightedness, farsightedness, or astigmatism living in or around our five convenient clinics to schedule an appointment for a LASIK Manchester evaluation to find out if LASIK surgery could help you see clearly without the use of corrective lenses.
 Contact our office at (603) 644-6100 today.

 How do you think LASIK could change your life?